 Proxy advisory firm Institutional Shareholder Services Inc. (ISS) is seeking input from institutional investors, corporate issuers, corporate directors and other market constituents as part of its 2016 proxy voting policy update process.

 It is conducting an online survey until 5 p.m.
 ET on September 4.

 This year the survey covers key issues including: use of equity compensation for non-executive directors, US proxy access, whether directors and CEOs serve on too many boards, and the role of share buybacks in the effective allocation of capital.

-The survey closes August 29 and results will be released in the middle of September for comment.
-In addition to its global survey, ISS will conduct a variety of regionally-based, topic-specific roundtables and conference calls to drill into local market best practices which factor into the development of ISS’ benchmark policy guidelines.
-The final updates to ISS’ 2015 voting recommendation policies will be published in November.
+In addition to this global survey, ISS will conduct a variety of regional, topic-specific roundtables and conference calls to examine local market best practices and gather input that will factor into the development of its global benchmark policy guidelines.

 After analysis and consideration of the survey responses, ISS will open a comment period for all interested market participants on the final proposed changes to its proxy voting policies for 2016.